 The PMT's data sheet specifies its maximum linear output current at 13 uA, or 130 volts into 10 megohms.
 Pulses due to background radiation seem to reach at most 60 volts in amplitude, corresponding to about 1.2E-7 lumens from the CsI(Tl) crystal.
-The crystal's emission peak doesn't quite match the PMT's response curve, so the actual light output is probably higher.
+The crystal's emission peak in the graph at right doesn't quite match the PMT's response curve, so the actual light output is presumably higher.

 July 16, 2022

-Some further tests with a Faxitron MX-20 indicate that the scintillator's response below about 12 keV is strongly attenuated, presumably by shielding around the crystal along with the copper tape used to secure it to the test board.
-Observed DC output amplitude at 33 kVp was about half that seen at 37 kVp.
+Some further tests with a Faxitron MX-20 indicate that the scintillator's response below about 12 keV is strongly attenuated, probably by the shielding around the crystal along with the copper tape used to secure it to the test board.
+Observed output amplitude at 33 kVp was about half that seen at 37 kVp.